rarible/protocol-contracts/exchange-v2/readme.md

 - origin fees (origin and origin fee is set for every order. it can be different for two orders involved)
 - royalties (authors of the work will receive part of each sale)

+Royalties of the item can not be more than 30% for security reasons.
+If royalties are more than 30%, transaction is reverted.

 ##### Fees calculation, fee side

 To take a fee we need to calculate, what side of the deal can be used as money.